Photographer living in Sydney

 In 1999 I commenced work for Rural Press as a photojournalist.
 This gave me the insight into a different style of photography, of which I am still very passionate about today.

-My aim is to capture a moment in time that will last forever.
-When I shoot weddings I mostly like to capture it as a photojournalist unless otherwise specified.
+My aim is to capture a moment in time the bride and Groom will cherish forever.
+I shoot weddings in a photojournalistic style unless otherwise specified.
 Consequently, I am able to produce a collection of beautiful natural photos of the day as it unfolds.
-Occasionally I set photos up, sometimes it can be to capture a spectacular background behind the bride and groom or also when requests are made.
+Occasionally I set photos up to capture a spectacular background behind the bride and groom or when requests are made.

 Most of all I love working with children, their innocence and personalities are expressed in their facial expressions and eyes.
 Like animals you never quiet know what they are going to do next, capturing it is the fun part.